juanhobello/wishlist-frontend-backend/README.md

         - Freatures:
             - API Connection: Implemented with Redux and Redux Toolkit.
             - Data Persistence: The wishlist is saved in the LocalStorage.
 Although it would ideally be stored in the API for cross-device accessibility, this solution suffices for the test's scope.
+            - Testing: Implemented unit tests using Jest and React Testing Library to ensure components and integrations are functioning correctly.

 ## How to Run the Project